-- 6.1 Maturity date: Unless previously redeemed or purchased and cancelled as provided below, the Notes will be redeemed on the Maturity Date at their Redemption Amount. - 6.2 Redemption upon the occurrence of a Capital Event: Upon the occurrence of a Capital Event, the Issuer may, at its option (but subject to the provisions of Condition 6.6 (Conditions to redemption and purchase prior to Maturity Date)) at any time and having given not more than forty-five (45) nor less than thirty (30) calendar days' notice to the Holders in accordance with Condition 13 (Notices) (which notice shall be irrevocable), redeem all (but not some only) of the outstanding Notes at their Redemption Amounts, together with accrued interest (if any) thereon. - 6.3 Redemption upon the occurrence of a Tax Event: - (i) If by reason of any change in the laws or regulations of any Tax Jurisdiction, or any political subdivision therein or any authority thereof or therein having power to tax, any change in the application or official interpretation of such laws or regulations, or any other change in the tax treatment of the Notes which is required by law or which is requested in writing by a competent tax authority, becoming effective on or after the Issue Date, the tax regime of any payments under the Notes is modified and such modification results in the part of the interest payable by the Issuer under the Notes that is tax-deductible being reduced, the Issuer may, at its option (but subject to the provisions of Condition 6.6 (Conditions to redemption and purchase prior to Maturity Date)), at any time, subject to having given not more than forty-five (45) nor less than thirty (30) calendar days' notice to Noteholders (which notice shall be irrevocable) in accordance with Condition 13 (Notices), redeem all, but not some only, of the outstanding Notes at their Redemption Amounts together with accrued interest (if any) thereon, provided that the due date for redemption of which notice hereunder may be given shall be no earlier than the latest practicable date on which the Issuer could make such payment with interest being fully deductible under the corporate income tax laws of the Tax Jurisdiction.
+- 6.1 Maturity date: Unless previously redeemed or purchased and cancelled as provided below, the Notes will be redeemed on the Maturity Date at their Redemption Amount. - 6.2 Redemption upon the occurrence of a Capital Event: Upon the occurrence of a Capital Event, the Issuer may, at its option (but subject to the provisions of Condition 6.6 (Conditions to redemption and purchase prior to Maturity Date)) at any time and having given not more than forty-five (45) nor less than thirty (30) calendar days' notice to the Holders in accordance with Condition 13 (Notices) (which notice shall be irrevocable), redeem all (but not some only) of the outstanding Notes at their Redemption Amounts, together with accrued interest (if any) thereon. - 6.3 Redemption upon the occurrence of a Tax Event: - (i) If by reason of any change in the laws or regulations of any Tax Jurisdiction, or any political subdivision therein or any authority thereof or therein having power to tax, any change in the application or official interpretation of such laws or regulations, or any other change in the tax treatment of the Notes which is required by law or which is requested in writing by a competent tax authority, becoming effective on or after the Issue Date, the tax regime of any payments under the Notes is modified and such modification results in the part of the interest payable by the Issuer under the Notes that is tax-deductible being reduced (a "Tax Deductibility Event"), the Issuer may, at its option (but subject to the provisions of Condition 6.6 (Conditions to redemption and purchase prior to Maturity Date)), at any time, subject to having given not more than forty-five (45) nor less than thirty (30) calendar days' notice to Noteholders (which notice shall be irrevocable) in accordance with Condition 13 (Notices), redeem all, but not some only, of the outstanding Notes at their Redemption Amounts together with accrued interest (if any) thereon, provided that the due date for redemption of which notice hereunder may be given shall be no earlier than the latest practicable date on which the Issuer could make such payment with interest payable not being impacted by the reduction in tax deductibility giving rise to the Tax Deductibility Event.